Skip to main content

 Does nuclear fusion produce waste?

+Fusion does produce waste.
+However, efforts are underway to minimize, circularize, or eliminate waste from the fusion energy cycle as much as possible.
+Most of the concepts being developed include materials affected by tritium.
 Tritium is a low beta energy emitter and low risk when outside the human body.
 As an isotope of hydrogen, it is highly mobile and can displace hydrogen in a range of organic compounds that can be inhaled or ingested (see Boyer, 2009).
 Tritium occurs naturally in the environment in very low concentrations and it was widely dispersed into the atmosphere during weapons testing in the 1950’s and 1960’s.
 Accordingly, tritium release limits to the environment are stringent.
 As it is short-lived, tritiated waste will be 99% decayed within 82 years.

 Is nuclear fusion safe?

 Yes, fusion energy can be safely commercialized.
 Fusion is self-limiting, meaning the machine generating it turns off as soon as it is not in control – making it inherently safe.
 This characteristic results from the dependable physics of magnetically confined plasma.
 Additionally, fusion energy machines create their fuel as they operate, so unlike fossil and fission plants, no large stockpile of fuel exists on site.
-It’s designed in a way that does not produce highly radioactive, long-lived nuclear waste.
+They are designed in a way that does not produce highly radioactive, long-lived nuclear waste.